Mamquam River - Upper

 A beautiful waterfall on a tributary (river-right).

-Eventually, you reach the Skookum Creek confluence and the river picks up a substantial amount of volume.
-From here down, the rapids build to class IV before all-too-quickly going flat above the takeout dam.
 You can run this section at any water level; at low, late-summer flows, it's fun III+.
 When the normal Upper Mamquam is runnable, this section has a big water feel to it.

 Flows